project-chip/connectedhomeip/silabs_examples/unify-matter-pc/readme_user.md

 there is no Bluetooth commissioning support.

 The commissioning procedure requires use of a pairing code.
-This pairing code is written to the console when running the Matter Bridge.
+This pairing code is written to the console when running the Matter Protocol Controller.
 Look for something similar to '`MT:-24J029Q00KA0648G00`', used as the pairing code in the following example.
 This code can be used when commissioning with the CLI commissioning tool `chip-tool`.